-If feasible, moving a carcass from an area of high livestock use to an area of low livestock use can reduce the risk of conflict between livestock and scavengers.
-If accessible, a carcass on open range can be dragged away from areas of high livestock use (water or salt) to reduce the risk of conflict with livestock by increasing the distance between the carcass and livestock.
-In some situations, it may be easier to move the livestock away from the carcass instead of moving the carcass.
-This can be a temporary move to prevent conflict while grizzlies or wolves are actively scavenging to decrease the risk while the scavengers are present.
-Range riders can be helpful in finding carcassess, securing them using a temporary electrified mesh fence, and working with the livestock producer to determine next steps for the carcass, whether that is a depredation investigation, removal, or another action.
-Securing a carcass to prevent further scavenging allows for wildlife agencies to conduct a depredation investigation and increases the chance that the event can be confirmed as a depredation allowing for producer compensation in most states.
-If the area is too remote or if there is not capacity in the wildlife agencies to complete a depredation investigation in a timely manner, photographic documentation of the carcass and surrounding area is accepted by some wildlife agencies, and temporary mesh electrified fencing can be used if available.
-In some circumstances, no action may be necessary as the carcass is far enough away from livestock or structures where it would not be an added risk.
+Small acreage

+• All dead livestock in areas where livestock will be wintered or calved-out should be removed year-round to keep wolves and grizzly bears from becoming comfortable in valleys or near livestock and ranch facilities.

+• Together with securing fresh carcasses, it is also necessary to remove older bone piles that can act as attractants for scavengers.

+• If feasible, temporarily moving a carcass from an area of high livestock use to an area of low livestock use can reduce the risk of conflict between livestock and scavengers

+Large acreage

+• If accessible, a carcass on open range can be dragged away from areas of high livestock use (water or salt) to reduce the risk of conflict with livestock by increasing the distance between the carcass and livestock.

+• In some situations, it may be easier to move the livestock away from the carcass instead of moving the carcass.
+This can be a temporary move to prevent conflict while grizzly bears or wolves are actively scavenging to decrease the risk while the scavengers are present.

+• Range riders can assist in finding carcassess, securing them using a temporary electrified mesh fence, and working with the livestock producer to determine next steps for the carcass, whether that is a depredation investigation, removal, or another action.

-Together with securing fresh carcasses, it is also necessary to remove older bone piles that can act as attractants.
-In some situations where bone piles are not easily accessible or it is not feasible to remove them, burning of bone piles can reduce or remove the attraction.
+• In situations where bone piles are not easily accessible or it is not feasible to remove them, burning of bone piles can reduce or remove the attraction.